-Alessandro Michele is very interested in Japanese culture.
-In the yankii culture, the bad boy, the bad girl -- the high-school gangs.
-I saw the video of his autumn/winter collection and I saw many Japanese references, like the Pachinko, the decoration truck, the motorbike...
+Alessandro Michele is very interested in Japanese culture, in the yankii culture — the bad boy, the bad girl, the high-school gangs.
+I saw the video of his fall/winter collection and I saw many Japanese references, like the Pachinko, the decoration truck, the motorbike...
 In his Gucci aesthetics, there is something Japanese in the understanding of kitsch.

 Is your own universe inspired by this yankii culture?

 The 80s were a very popular age of the yankii culture and imagery.
 At that time I was 15 years old.
 I was very influenced by these characters.
 I also enjoyed riding modified motorbikes.

 Do you think younger generations today are still influenced by this 80s yankii culture?

 I believe it's more of a heritage now.
 The people of the yankii culture have a bad reputation — they are often considered as bad people, doing bad things, often breaking the law, even if they don't!
 So maybe younger generation take the good points from it, and tend more and more to erase the bad of it.